implydata/learn-druid/README.md

 # Learn Druid

 The Learn Druid project contains a set of Jupyter Notebooks to help you learn Apache Druid.
 Also included is a Docker Compose file that launches Jupyter Lab, Druid, Kafka, and other services to help you get started quickly.

+For convenience and to keep the focus on the Druid APIs, the notebooks in the Learn Druid project use the [`druidapi` Python library](./jupyter-img/druidapi/README.md).
+This library is for educational purposes only and is not suitable for production implementations.

-## Pre-requisites
+## Prerequisites

 To use the Docker Compose environment, you need: